kromka-chleba/Exile/CONTRIBUTING.md

 If this puts the start of the "and/or" clauses on the same indent level as the code below, insert a line break for separation, or else enclose the block in parentheses and indent them to match.

+We prefer to use double quotes ("), with single quotes (') used for quotes inside other quotes.

 Please use #TODO for things that need doing later.